 Without looking, we can tell whether the surface we are standing on is hard, soft, stationary, or moving.
 By the way, do you have to look at your feet when climbing stairs?

 Three parts of the brain are involved in processing these sensory impulses and maintaining balance:

 The brain stem is the posterior part of the brain that joins the spinal cord.
 All nerve connections between the brain and the rest of the body pass through here.

-Patients with damaged cerebellums have difficulty keeping their balance and maintaining proper muscle coordination.
+Patients with damaged cerebellum have difficulty maintaining balance and maintaining proper muscle coordination.

 The cerebral cortex plays a key role in memory, attention, perception, cognition, awareness, thought, language, and consciousness.
-We are aware of ourselves and our surrounding through the cortex.
-The information and experience stored in the cortex helps the body make voluntary or involuntary actions.
+We are aware of ourselves and our surroundings through the cortex.
+The information and experience stored in the cortex help the body make voluntary or involuntary actions.
 That’s why we can maintain balance and have clear vision while moving.

-Do you have any issue with your balance?
+Do you have any issues with your balance?